Understanding Average Speed Cameras

 speed-camera_002.jpg

-Recently, average speed cameras have been installed on the M7.
-What does this mean for you as an everyday driver on this road?
+With the roll-out of further average speed cameras across the State, what does this mean for you as an everyday driver on this road?
 As long as you follow the rules of the road, nothing much will change for you - but it is still important to understand how these cameras work in order to make sure a speeding ticket isn’t on the horizon for you.
 We’ve compiled this handy guide to tell you everything you need to know about average speed cameras.

 WHAT ARE AVERAGE SPEED CAMERAS?